wonjerry/follow_service/README.md

 ##### GET /api/users/{id}

-If endpoint contains an id, a specific user will be searched for.
+If endpoint contains an id, a user will be searched for.
 If no query is given, a unique user id will be expected.
 If the query *findBy=name* is added, a username is searched for.
 Returns single user database entry.